nuz-y/docker-image-atlassian-confluence/README.md

 # Docker images for Atlassian Confluence

-Production ready, up to date builds of Atlassian Confluence - right from the original binary download based on
+Production ready AND **development** ready, up to date builds of Atlassian Confluence - right from the original binary download based on

   - adoptjdk openjdk 11 (Confluence 7)
   - adoptjdk openjdk 8 (Confluence 6)

+You can run those images for production use ( see `./examples` ) or for developming with auto-setup and debugging.

+## Automatic builds
 This project is build by concourse.ci, see [our oss pipelines here](https://github.com/EugenMayer/concourse-our-open-pipelines)

 ## Supported tags and respective Dockerfile links